shedskin/shedskin/tests2/README.md

 make && make test
 ```

-This will have the benefit of only picking up changes to modified tests and will not re-translate and re-compile unchanged tests.
+This has the benefit of only picking up changes to modified tests and will not re-translate or re-compile unchanged tests.

 ## Standards

-- With the exception of `test_hello.py`, each test should be a python file named `test_<name>.py` and should include at least one test function with the typical `test_<name>()` naming convention.
+- With the exception of `test_hello.py`, each test should be a python file named `test_<name>.py` and should include at least one test function with the cannonical `test_<name>()` naming convention.

-- Group related tests together by subject and by file name using names which allow for similar things to be naturally grouped together.
+- Related tests should be grouped together by subject and should use file names which allow for tests to be naturally grouped together.

 For example:

 	```text
 	test_type_float.py